 How to Brine Chicken Wings

-The key to a good brine is patience.
 We are going to combine our water with the flavoring elements, heat, then let the chicken wing brine chill in the fridge and work its flavoring magic.

+Step 2: Over medium heat, bring the mix to a simmer.
 Once the liquid is simmering, cook it for 5 minutes.
 Turn off the heat and remove the pot from the burner.
+Allow the chicken wing brine to cool completely.

-Press down to make sure the chicken wings are completely covered with the brine mixture.
+Step 3: Once the brine has cooled, add the wings to the pot.
+Press down to make sure the chicken wings are completely covered with the salty mixture.

-Cover the pot and add the chicken wing brine to the fridge for 1-2 hours.
+Cover the pot and move it to the fridge for 1-2 hours.

 Remove the wings from the brine and rinse the chicken with cold water.
+Pat the wings dry with paper towels.
+They're now ready to use in your favorite chicken wing recipe!

 How long to brine Chicken Wings?

 How long you brine chicken wings in part depends on the size and type of wings.
 As a good rule of thumb, we recommend brining chicken wings for at least 30 minutes but not longer than 24 hours.
 If you have larger drumettes, they can handle being brined longer for up to 2-4 hours.
 The smaller wingettes could just use a quick brine for 30-60 minutes.
-Brining wings longer than 24 hours can give you overly salty and mushy chicken.

 - Morton's table salt is NOT the same as kosher salt or sea salt.
 Table salt is much stronger and not recommended as a substitute for brining.